xwmx/nb/README.md

   --no-color       Show without syntax highlighting.
   --path           Print the full path of the item.
   -p, --print      Print to standard output / terminal.
+  --relative-path  Print the item's path relative within the notebook.
   -r, --render     Use `pandoc` [1] to render the file to HTML and display
                    in the terminal web browser.
 If either `pandoc` or a browser are unavailable, `-r` / `--render` is ignored.